-If the Executive Director's performance is found to be less than satisfactory, or if the Executive Director chooses to resign from the position, the President will appoint a task force to:
+If the Executive Director chooses to resign from the position or if the Executive Director's performance is found to be less than satisfactory, the President will appoint a task force to:

 - 1. Review the Executive Director's job description for continued appropriateness. - 2.
 Produce a list of qualifications for the position. - 3.
 Prepare a position announcement.